 Grupeer vs Mintos – Conclusion

 With all of the above points in mind, I must conclude that Mintos is overall a better platform.
 I especially appreciate the high level of transparency that they offer as well as the existence of a secondary market.
 These are very important to me because you can notice irregularities and exit your investments if you see fit.
-That doesn’t mean that I don’t like or use Grupeer.
-Quite the contrary.
-Grupeer was the second platform I ever used, and it is my second favorite.

 I hope you enjoyed the read and don’t forget to comment on your thoughts and share the article,